machinelearningZH/ai-search_staatsarchiv/README.md

 For the embeddings we use [Jina AI's](https://jina.ai/) model [jina-embeddings-v2-base-de](https://huggingface.co/jinaai/jina-embeddings-v2-base-de).
 The model is a German/English bilingual text embedding model supporting 8,192 sequence length.
 According to the model card it is designed for «high performance in mono-lingual & cross-lingual applications and trained … specifically to support mixed German-English input without bias».
 Technical report [here](https://arxiv.org/abs/2402.17016).

-We tested several other models as well.
-PM-AI's [bi-encoder_msmarco_bert-base_german](https://huggingface.co/PM-AI/bi-encoder_msmarco_bert-base_german) model proved to be comparable and an excellent choice too.
-Jina's model offers more flexibility in terms of context (8,192 tokens vs. 350) and provides bilingual capabilities.
-Both models are relatively lightweight, with PM-AI's model at 440 MB and Jina's at 326 MB.

 Note that we chunk all text on a sentence basis to a maximum of 500 tokens with a 100-token overlap.

 ## Project Information